frivolta/rivoltafilippo-next/_posts/typing-react-context-to-avoid-an-undefined-default-value.md

 `gist:frivolta/9e8c5f35df9c63e353eed60a364379f9`

-You can have a look at the [whole code on Code Sandbox](https://codesandbox.io/s/typing-react-context-v1-o2wns)
+You can have a look at the <a href="https://codesandbox.io/s/typing-react-context-v1-o2wns" target="_blank">whole code on Code Sandbox</a>

 ## Remove the non-null assertion and the default value